PANEL ATTORNEY QUALIFICATIONS

 When the opening brief is filed and again when the final compensation

-claim is reviewed, a qualitative written evaluation of the
+claim is reviewed, project staff prepare a qualitative written evaluation of the

-panel attorney's performance in each case is made.
+panel attorney's performance in that case.
 This evaluation

-is made by the staff attorney who has either actively assisted
+is normally made by the staff attorney who either actively assisted

 attorney in six areas: issue selection and definition, style